 Going your whole life being told you are less than, or that you're different, and you're treated like you're worthless because of it, how are you supposed to be able to love yourself?

-I know not to listen to those people, and I have people who will always stick with me, I have my parents, my best friend, and more.
+I know not to listen to those people, and I have people who will always stick with me.
+I have my parents, my best friend, and a few more special, wonderful people.
 I'm one of the lucky ones.
-Thinking back through all of the hate and the hurt, it's weird to think of myself as lucky.
+Thinking back on all of the hate and the hurt, it's weird to think of myself as lucky.
 But I am.
 I'm still here, and other than a swollen thumb, I've never been physically hurt because of who I am.

 That's more than can be said for so many people.
 People who were killed for nothing more than the crime of being black.